pni-lab/mlconfound/docs/quickstart.rst

 The random seed is set for reproducible results.
 The flag ``return_null_dist`` is set so that the full permutation-based null distribution is returned, e.g. for plotting purposes.

+The pandas dataframe is solely created for “pretty-printing” the results.

 .. code:: ipython3